FabianoEger/tago-documentation/api.rst

 Start Date - End Date
 =====================

 ``start_date`` - Define the start time for the data search.
 Only the data containing 'time' information newer than start_date will be returned.

 ``end_date`` - Define the end time for the data search.
 Only the data containing 'time' information older than end_date will be returned.

-Start/End date parameters accept different formats, which include selection based on relative time (e.g. to get data from last 1 hour).
+Start/End date parameters accept different formats, which include selection based on relative time (e.g. to get data from the last 1 hour).
 Below are some examples:

 +--------------------------------------------+
 | DATE FORMATS                               |